• Skip to primary navigation

 • Chop the mushrooms and fry them in the butter until they are nicely browned and all the moisture has been released.

-• Let the mushrooms cool slightly and then add the to the chicken in the mixing bowl.
+• Let the mushrooms cool slightly and add them to the chicken in the mixing bowl.

 Mushrooms frying in a pan.